Click on the question category below to find FAQs on that given topic, or scroll down to see each question.

 All applications and recommendation forms must be submitted online, except in rare cases in which the applicant can demonstrate that this requirement presents a significant impediment to applying for a NSLI-Y scholarship.
 Applicants who need to make alternative arrangements for submission of their application must do so by October 10, 2014.
 Applicants who need further assistance may contact American Councils at (866) 790-2086 or www.americancouncils.org

 Please refer to the application for specific instructions about submitting required documents.

 If both parents have custody, they will both need to sign both forms.

-Applications without transcripts will not be reviewed, so be sure to have your most current transcript arrive by the deadline specified in the online application instructions, even if the current semester grades are not available.
+Applications without transcripts will not be reviewed, so be sure to have your most recent transcript arrive by the deadline specified in the online application instructions, even if the current semester grades are not available.

 Yes, in order to view your submitted NSLI-Y application, go to the application website